 The terms “detergent buildup” and “detergent residue” have been tossed around a lot lately, sometimes used interchangeably and sometimes not.
 I do think that detergent residue is a real thing.
 Many people could toss their clothing into the wash with no detergent and see heaps of bubbles.
 However, I don’t think that using “too much detergent” can necessarily damage your diapers.
 My biggest concern would be a) irritation to your child’s skin if they are very sensitive b) damage to the fibers if the diapers were put in the dryer coated with detergent, from the chemicals left in the fabric being heated by the dryer.
 Even that is based only on the opinions of a laundry expert when addressing concerns about enzymes.
 Mr. Tinker spoke at a Laundry science webinar for RDIA members, and I wish it could be required watching for the general public!
 My son had terrible rashes from a single disposable, he is very sensitive in general, but his skin isn’t bothered by Tide.
 Some say “don’t even look for bubbles” and others say “rinse every bubble out.”
 I’m in the middle.
 Use the correct amount of detergent for the load size (line 1 for small, 2 for medium etc.) and add an extra rinse.
 If you see tons of bubbles (suds, not agitation bubbles) in the rinse, consider cutting back a bit.
 But don’t fret every bubble.
 If you used “too much” it will wash out, no worries!
 Are you finding that you need to “strip” regularly?
 If you have a good wash routine, you shouldn’t need to do this.
 It seems many people are essentially washing their diapers in water since they are using a huge load of diapers with a tiny bit of detergent.
 Then they “strip” with something that actually cleans the diapers, then fall back into the no-wash routine until the barnyard & ammonia smells are too much to handle, then strip again.
 Don’t be shy with detergent.
 Diapers need just as much detergent as your clothing!

 There are many wonderful detergents on the market that were specifically created for cloth diapers, and many families have great success with them.
 If that’s you, awesome!
 Don’t change a thing.
 If you’re using it but feel like it’s not working for you, try increasing the amount you’re using.
-If you are washing full loads of diapers, particularly if you have hard water, you may need 1/4 cup or more, not 1/2 tablespoon.
+If you are washing full loads of diapers, particularly if you have hard water, you may need up to a full scoop or more, not 1/2 tablespoon.

 I would personally not use a detergent with fabric softeners, and some free & clear detergents are said to cause buildup, though many use them successfully.
 The less you do to your diapers, the longer they will last, as long as they are getting clean!